 "I am your prisoner, Hopkinson," he said, disregarding the senior officer's rank.
 Paolo knew he could probably disarm the Captain if he activated his new muscle control override programmes, but instead he remained calm.
 Esme watched, arms folded, in the background, out of reach.

 "Careful, Captain, he is dangerous.
-It seems like the computer takes him over sometimes or something.
-I don't think he realises it, but it is like he is possessed."
+Sometimes it seems like he is being taken over by his own implants.
+I don't think he realises it, but it is like he is possessed.
+He has lost control of his own mind."

-The cantaloupe terrain party was approaching from Triton in the shuttle craft, which was capable of respectable speeds but had a range limited to Neptune's family of moons.
-When it landed, a crisis meeting was called to discuss the emergency.
+The Cantaloupe Terrain research party made contact as they returned from Triton.
+The shuttle craft they were using could rack up some respectable delta vee, but it had a range limited to Neptune's family of moons.
+When it eventually landed, a crisis meeting was called to discuss the emergency.

 "Jose, make sure Leite cannot escape.
-If he breathes funny, I want to know about it. "said the Captain.
+If he even breathes wierdly, I want to know about it. "said the Captain.

 The young techie now had realised how he had been deceived by the faked equipment failures, and was mad as all hell.